temidaradev/rust-p2p-chat/README.md

 No servers, no data collection, no corporate oversight

+But using the server option breaks this...

 ## Project structure

 This is a Rust workspace with several components:

 - **`p2p-chat/`** - The main GUI application (what you actually run)
+- **`server/`** - Optional server to break the rules of p2p :3
 - **`messaging/`** - Message format and serialization logic
 - **`ticket/`** - Room "ticket" encoding/decoding
 - **`target/`** - Compiled binaries (created when you build)